mkuf/prind/README.md

 ### Configuring Klipper/Moonraker
 All Runtime Configs are stored within ``config`` of this Repo.
-* Update config/printer.cfg with your Klipper config, make sure to not remove the existing Macros as they are required by fluidd/mainsail.
+* Update ``config/printer.cfg`` with your Klipper config, set the serial device and make sure to not remove the existing Macros as they are required by fluidd/mainsail.
 See [Klipper3d Docs](https://www.klipper3d.org/Config_Reference.html) for Reference
 * Make sure to update ``cors_domains`` and ``trusted_clients`` within ``moonraker.cfg`` to secure your moonraker api from unwanted access.
 See [Moonraker Docs](https://moonraker.readthedocs.io/en/latest/configuration/) for Reference

 ### Starting the stack